coocos/euribor-bot/README.md

 # euribor-bot

-A simple Telegram bot which publishes 12 month Euribor rates once a day.
+A simple Telegram bot which publishes 12 month Euribor rates once a day and comments on them using ChatGPT.

 ## How it works

 The bot tracks the 12 month Euribor rate [published by the the Bank of Finland every day](https://www.suomenpankki.fi/WebForms/ReportViewerPage.aspx?report=/tilastot/markkina-_ja_hallinnolliset_korot/euribor_korot_today_xml_en&output=xml).
 When the rate is updated at around midday Finnish time, the bot sends it to all the channels it tracks.
+It also reacts on the rate change by generating a comment using ChatGPT.

 Once the bot has been added to a channel, you need to send the `/euribor register` command so that the bot starts sending rates.
 If want to stop receiving rates, send `/euribor unregister`.
 You can also query the rate at any time with `/euribor rate`.